-As the trailer is quite upfront about, there’s no gameplay ready to be shown for The Outer Worlds 2.
+The trailer is upfront that there’s no gameplay ready to be shown for The Outer Worlds 2.
 So while it could technically be a complete genre twist, it is much more likely to be another Fallout-style game with multiple planets to explore, companions to meet, quests to take on, dialogue options to make, and skills to level up.
 Really, if we’re being honest, all we need this game to be is a more polished, maybe slightly larger, version of the first game and we’d be happy.
-Give us more choices of consequence, quests that react to how we choose to complete them, and overall deeper mechanics to make us feel like we have agency in the world, or worlds as it were.
+Give us more choices of consequence, quests that react to how we choose to complete them, and overall deeper mechanics to make us feel like we have agency in the world or worlds.

 This is one case where we hope Obsidian sticks to what it does best and delivers the best possible single-player game it can.

-Again, we’re likely years off from The Outer Worlds 2 launching, so there’s no pre-order details, with the exception of Game Pass.
-Like all Microsoft first-party studios, which include Obsidian, The Outer Worlds 2 will launch day and date on Game Pass, meaning if you are, or become, a subscriber, you can download the game the moment it comes out at no extra charge.
+Again, we’re likely at least a year off from The Outer Worlds 2 launching, so there are no pre-order details available beyond the promise of it coming to Game Pass.
+Like all Microsoft first-party studios, which include Obsidian, The Outer Worlds 2 will launch day and date on Game Pass, meaning if you are a subscriber, you can download the game the moment it comes out at no extra charge.